jcsumlin/discord-ban-appeal/README.md

 ![webhook in action](Ban_appeal_example.png)

+## How to block users from abusing your ban appeal form.
+**AFTER** Netlify has deployed your site successfully you may experience bad users who wish to abuse your appeal system.
+There is a way to block users from submitting any additional appeal requests and clogging up your queue.
+1) Navigate to github where you have cloned this repository.
+1) Click into the `src/` folder
+1) Locate the `config.json` file and edit it.
+1) Add the user ID of the user you'd like to block to the list of `blocked_users` surrounded in quotes.
+    1) For an example of how this should be done, see the `config.json.example` file in the same directory

-### Differences between this repo and sylveon's
+## Differences between this repo and sylveon's
 - Server icon and custom banner on landing page
 - Only allow users who are actually banned to submit an appeal
   - Ability to disable this check
+- Custom meta tags for better SEO and visibility.

-### Feature plans
+## Feature plans
-- [ ] Allow users to be blocked from submitting a ban appeal
+- [x] Allow users to be blocked from submitting a ban appeal
+- [x] Add better meta tag support
 - [ ] Integrate some means of alerting users who are unbanned
-- [ ] Additional Actions such as Deny Ban appeal.
+- [ ] Additional Actions such as "Deny Ban appeal".
 - [ ] Custom Questions defined by the user
 - [ ] Optional Google Analytics tracking